 Display tablets have been in the industry for many years.
 But, they were so expensive that it was very difficult for the artists to get their hands on them.
 Beginners had no choice but to settle for less.
 It was a matter of time that the tablet manufacturers started making inexpensive display tablets with all the features you need.
 This brings us to Xp Pen Artist 12, which is the cheapest display tablets in the market.

-In this Xp Pen Artist 12 review, we would try to figure out what makes this device so affordable.
-We would also try to figure out, have they compromised on quality for keeping the price low.
+In this Xp Pen Artist 12 review, we would try to find out what makes this device so affordable.
+We would also try to figure out whether they have compromised on quality for keeping the price low.
 Then we will compare it with other tablets in the market.
 In the end, we would give you the answer which you have come here for and that is “whether you should buy this or not”.

 Features – Xp Pen Artist 12